Skip France, Try Belize! 8 Cheap Travel Destinations

 2. For a European Beach Holiday: Trade the French Riviera for the Dalmatian Coast

 The French Riviera may be the backdrop of countless movie classics, but there’s a rising celebrity seaside a few hundred miles east: Croatia’s Dalmatian Coast.
 You may even recognize it as one of the primary filming locations for Game of Thrones.

-The coast’s similar warm weather, bright blue seas, and fantastic local cuisine and wine make it hard to find a reason not to give Croatia a try.
+The coast has similar warm weather, bright blue seas, and fantastic local cuisine and wine.
+So it’s hard to find a reason not to give Croatia a try.